0Hughman0/bonfig/docs/source/quickstart.rst

 However, `.ini` files require each value to be looked up both by a key and a section.

-Bonfig can help you out with this by providing the `Section` type, that make it easier to build up hierarchical
+Bonfig can help you out with this by providing the :py:class:`.Section` type, that make it easier to build up hierarchical
 structures:

 >>> import configparser